paveljurca/notes/bits-0.md

-To determine the `scope` just highlight a variable/keyword/function/whatever and then press `Ctr+Alt+Shift+P` while it's gonna show up in the status bar.
+To determine the `scope` just highlight a variable/keyword/function/whatever and then press `Ctr+Alt+Shift+P` while it's gonna show up in a status bar.

 (pj)